ravgeetdhillon/gtk-web/collections/_docs/windows.md

 gtk-font-name=Segoe UI 9
 ```

-**Step 5.** And to top it all off, run the `glib-compile-schemas` utility to
+**Step 5.** To top it all off, run the `glib-compile-schemas` utility
-generate the compiled settings schema in your installation folder:
+provided by GLib to generate the compiled settings schema in your installation
+folder:

 ```
 glib-compile-schemas share/glib-2.0/schemas